-• The Company recorded changes in the fair value of convertible notes derivative liability, recording a gain in the first and second quarters of 2015 of \$2.1 million and \$0.4 million, respectively, a loss in the third and fourth quarters of 2015 of \$2.9 million and \$9.5 million, respectively, and a loss in the third and fourth quarters of 2014 of \$7.3 million and \$9.4 million, respectively.
-See Note 9 - Convertible Notes Derivative Liability.

-- During the fourth quarter of 2015 and 2014, the Company recorded a trade name impairment charge of \$2.1 million and \$10.0 million, respectively.
-See Note 5 Goodwill, Trade Names, and Other Identifiable Intangible Assets. - On August 31, 2015, the Company completed the sale of its education seminars business, CCE.
+- The Company recorded changes in the fair value of convertible notes derivative liability, recording a gain in the first and third quarters of 2016 of \$16.4 million and \$7.1 million, respectively, and a loss in the second and fourth quarters of 2016 of \$3.6 million and \$14.2 million, respectively.
+The Company also recorded a gain in the first and second quarters of 2015 of \$2.1 million and \$0.4 million, respectively, and a loss in the third and fourth quarters of 2015 of \$2.9 million and \$9.5 million, respectively.
+See Note 9 Convertible Notes Derivative Liability. - During the second quarter of 2016 and the fourth quarter of 2015, the Company recorded impairment charges of \$24.3 million and \$2.1 million, respectively.
+See Note 5 Goodwill, Trade Names, and Other Intangible Assets. - During the second quarter of 2016, the Company repaid its Second Lien Term Loan and recognized a loss on extinguishment of debt of \$1.6 million.
+See Note 8 Debt. - On August 31, 2015, the Company completed the sale of its education seminars business, CCE.
 Since the disposal did not represent a strategic shift that will have a major effect on the Company's operations and financial results, it was not reflected as discontinued operations.
-The transaction resulted in a pre tax loss of \$2.2 million, and an after tax gain on the sale of CCE of \$1.3 million.
+The transaction resulted in a pre-tax loss of \$2.2 million, and an after-tax gain on the sale of CCE of \$1.3 million.
 See Note 4 Disposals and Discontinued Operations. - On October 30, 2015, the Company acquired all of the membership interests of Mediscan.
 The acquisition has been accounted for in accordance with FASB ASC 805, Business Combinations, using the acquisition method.
 The results of the acquisition's operations have been included in the consolidated statements of operations from its date of acquisition.
-See Note 3 Acquisitions. - On June 30, 2014, the Company acquired substantially all of the assets and certain liabilities of Medical Staffing Network Healthcare, LLC.
-The acquisition has been accounted for in accordance with FASB ASC 805, Business Combinations, using the acquisition method.
-The results of the acquisition's operations have been included in the consolidated statements of operations from July 1, 2014 due to their immaterial impact on June 30, 2014, the date of the acquisition.
 See Note 3 Acquisitions.